REV23 Desktop v17.1 Update 2 (17.1.2) is now available to download.

 One such change was the new Security System.
 With 17.1 we wanted to make the security system more flexible and easier to manage.
 We accomplished the flexibility bit, but the easier part-- maybe not as much as we first thought.
 Also, trying to create default roles that account for everyone's unique needs is impossible.
 So, we've restructured the defaults a little bit and made some under the hood changes while really evaluating what everyone's common requests are.
 Those were first, discounting, and second, payout information.
 New with 17.1 was the Cashier Manager role which had the same permissions as the Cashier Role, with the added ability to do discounts.
 This was somewhat hacky and I didn't like it when I did it but didn't have the time to adjust it as I was on a schedule.
 With Update 2, I'm happy to announce the Cashier Manager has been deleted and we're back to just a single Cashier role.

-What we've done for Update 2 is create two new supplemental roles.
-That is, they don't do anything on their own and will need other roles for them to add to or "plus" as I like to say.
-They're simply called "+ Discounts" and "+ Payouts".
+What we've done for Update 2 is create two new supplemental roles called "Additives".
+That is, they don't do anything on their own but add additional permissions to existing roles.
+The two Additive Roles includes are simply called "+ Discounts" and "+ Payouts".
 So, in the case of a Cashier that needs to do discounts, you add them to the Cashier role, then also give them the + Discounts role.
 Likewise, if you want them to see payout information, add them to the + Payouts role.
 As you can see, this is much easier to maintain and more flexible.
 While it's not a scenario that we're currently supporting out of the box, some users like to allow non-manager accounts to be able to delete services, payments, etc. Using this new pattern, you can imagine how easily we can now create a new "+ Delete" role that will allow access to those operations.

-We've also hit some performance issues and minor bugs and issues, and will continue to address those as needed.
+We've also addressed some performance issues and minor bugs and issues.

 One additional change is the removal of the Advance Deposits feature.
 Luckily, we know there are not many of you left using this practice, if any at all, so the good news is, this doesn’t affect many of you.
 If you do use this feature, please read on about this decision.